 Jhankri (shaman) activity is robust in this territory with the worship of natural forces and native local deities interwoven with Hindu and Buddhist practices.
 Holy Chyamra danda, Fyanchyat monastery, and Sajyat are the best attraction here.
 Spectacular Mountain View of Lapsang Karpo, Ganesh Himal (Yangri) as well as Ganesh II and III are possible to view.

 Trek downhill to Chalish village taking 30 minutes’ walk, leave your most of the luggage and trek to Tatopani (hot springs) walking 1 ½ hours where pack lunch will be suited to eat (no lodge has built yet).
-Enjoy half of the day taking bath with one of the best hot spring in this region.
+Enjoy half of the day taking bath with one of the best hot springs in this region.
 After enjoying return back to Chalish (Gurung inhabitants) village.

 Roughly walking of 30 minutes, you will reach Mani Danda.
 This hill station offers an excellent view of the Ganesh Himal ranges.
 Trek continued passing Deul danda, Gobre village, Chhap danda, and Bandari Bhir where rock climbing possibility has been seen.
 After lunch trek continues to Lishne jungle, cross a suspension bridge, passing through Chhapchyat village you finally get to Jharlang village (Ungol).
-One of the best and panoramic mountain Viewpoint in the area.
+One of the best and panoramic mountain Viewpoints in the area.
 This is Tamang village and belongs to nearly 200 houses.

 First part of the trek, we walk roughly about 2 hours downhill to Jharlang Phedi passing paddy terraces with beautiful landscapes.
 Passing through suspension bridges of Ankhu khola and Chyamchyat as well as Ri village another side of the river finally reaches Darkha gaon.
 Typical Darkha gaon has a mix of Brahmin, Tamang and Dalit culture.